 Exchanging information about hard-to-reach destinations is one of the primary benefits of membership since many travel agents do not want to or cannot handle arrangements for those difficult-to-reach places.
 Members who have previously traveled to such places can provide helpful advice on how to get there, what to expect, and other tips.
 They can supply information on difficulties and hazards as well as on things not to miss.

 As a result, a password-protected social networking website, called the TCC Forum, was established in 2011 as a member benefit.
 Access to this private members-only online community is by invitation only.
 Members may use the site to post personal travelogues and photos, seek specific travel advice or discuss a wide range of travel-related topics with other participating members.
 This is now the site where members can access the new Info Files listed in each issue of The Centurian, as well as links to past issues of the newsletter.
-Continuing its pursuit of social media channels, TCC launched a Facebook page last year.
+Continuing its pursuit of social media channels, TCC launched a Facebook page in 2015.

 Most members would agree that a key benefit of membership is the worldwide recognition or the “bragging rights,” since few people have visited 100 destinations.
 Many say that being a TCC member has changed and enriched their lives.
 They look at the world in a different way.
 They have been in parts of the world where they have experienced history in the making.
 They are more familiar with foreign policies and places where world events are happening and they have become more tolerant.

 Some do not have the desire to go to all the places on the list, preferring, instead, to return to those destinations they have most enjoyed and to get to know more about the countries, the people, culture and history.
 Most do a great deal of research before visiting a destination.
 They are savvy about keeping safe and dealing with adversity and diversity.